 You can reach Gold's Pines on Rte.
 128, just right of the Little Guild of St. Francis animal shelter.
 Gold's Pines also boasts a 127.8-foot-tall Tulip tree.

 Maine’s Unofficial Champ

 There are no reliable height measurements in Maine available, according to the Monumental Tree index.
 Maine has its own registry of big trees, which it updates periodically but is considered unreliable.
 Maine residents nominate trees for the honor of appearing in the registry.
 The 120-foot white pine in Morrill is the unofficial tallest tree in Maine.

 Maine, however, can claim the tallest chestnut tree in North America.
 The tree is 115-feet high, 20 feet higher than its closest competitor.
-There are only a few dozen chestnut trees left in Maine, as chestnut blight wiped out large stands of the trees from Maine to Georgia in the early 1900s.
+Only a few dozen chestnut trees remain in Maine, as chestnut blight wiped out large stands of the trees from Maine to Georgia in the early 1900s.

 The chestnut was discovered last year in a forest in Lovell, near the New Hampshire border.
 The forest was once part of an artist colony, Hewnoaks, founded by artist Douglas Volk (1856-1935) and his wife.
 Volk’s wife donated the property to the University of Maine Foundation.